kunigami/kunigami.github.io/blog/_posts/2022-04-16-euclidean-algorithm-in-lean.md

 Euclid of Alexandria was a Greek mathematician and is considered the father of Geometry.
 He is thought to have lived in Alexandria, Egypt, during the Ptolemaic reign [1].

-His book *Elements* contains a collection of definitions, theorems and proofs and known for its mathematical rigour.
-Among them is an algorithm for computing the greatest common divisor (GCD) of two natural numbers, simply known as the *Euclidean algorithm*.
+His book *Elements* contains a collection of definitions, theorems and proofs and is known for its mathematical rigour.
+In the book is also an algorithm for computing the greatest common divisor (GCD) of two natural numbers, now known simply as the *Euclidean algorithm*.

-In this post we'll use Lean to prove a property of GCD and is the basis of the Euclidean algorithm.
-We'll provide a proof using our own version of the natural numbers for educational purposes, extending the work started in [Peano's Axioms]({{blog}}/2022/01/26/peano_axioms_lean.html).
+In this post we'll use Lean to prove a property of GCD and which is the basis for the Euclidean algorithm.
+We'll write a proof using our own version of the natural numbers for educational purposes, extending the work started in [Peano's Axioms]({{blog}}/2022/01/26/peano_axioms_lean.html).

 <!--more-->